ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/ampl_tutorials_intro.rst

 End-to-End Modeling Pipeline Tutorials
 **************************************

-* Tutorial 1: Install AMPL From Docker   # An option to set up a run environment.
+* Tutorial 1: Install AMPL From Docker   // This is an option to set up a run environment.
 * Tutorial 2: Data Curation
 * Tutorial 3: Splitting Datasets for Validation and Testing
 * Tutorial 4: Train a Simple Regression Model